pajtai/grunt-release-notes/templates/README.template.md

 # grunt-release-notes
+> A grunt plugin to manage creation of a release notes section in your README.
+See this repo for example usage.

+This is a single - not a multi - task.

-> Grunt plugin that will fail if the current package.json.version does not have a corresponding file in the release notes directory.
-The plugin will also generate a markdown unordered lists of links to version release notes with display dates.
+The task will fail if the current package.json.version does not have a corresponding file in the release notes directory.
+The plugin will also generate a markdown unordered list of links to version release notes with display dates which will be saved on `grunt.config.releaseNotes.notes`.
+The notes string can then be used to create the `README.md` from a `README.template` that uses grunt templating.

 _Comes with a companion task - `grunt notes:since` -  that will show the contents of your release notes files starting at one version and ending at another._